Patients in our Day Rehabilitation Program have an average length of stay of 36.4 days.

 What does this mean?

-In 2011, our patients spent 30 days in our program, six fewer days than the national average.
+In 2012, our patients spent 30 days in our program, six fewer days than the national average.

 Why is this important?

 How does Children’s make sure we are giving high-quality care?

-- We give complete care in a team-based approach, including pediatric-trained doctors, nurses, therapists, social worker, certified teacher and a vocational rehab counselor.
+- We give complete care in a team-based approach, including pediatric-trained doctors, nurses, therapists, social worker, certified teachers and a vocational rehab counselor.

-- Working with the team our academic specialist helps patients prepare to transition to school using real-life situations, focusing on age-appropriate goals and activities.
+- Working with the team, our certified teachers help patients prepare to transition to school using real-life situations, focusing on age-appropriate goals and activities.

 - We also provide guidance to caregivers to help their child when returning to school to ensure each patient receives the proper resources and care.

 - Our social workers provide resources to assist with transition back to community.
 For patients returning to work, our program offers vocational rehabilitation and counseling.

-Patient length of stay is reported by Uniform Data System for Medical Rehabilitation (UDSMR) quarterly.
+Patient length of stay is reported by Uniform Data System for Medical Rehabilitation (UDSMR).
 UDSMR compares our Day Rehabilitation Program to other pediatric programs in the nation.